bvinoth186/notes/cheat.md

     - Need to provide connection string
 - Ec2, RDS, ELB, S3, SNS and Auto scaling group can be deployed in beanstalk (SQS – cant)
 - AWS toolkit for eclipse – to update running app in beanstalk
+- can be used to create web server environement and worker environement
+- supports the deployment of web applications from docker containers

 # Code Commit